-This confirms that the basic criteria to make most out of Account-Based Marketing (ABM) is be in the B2B marketing space, have need for high-value customers and be able to implement lean marketing.
+This confirms that the basic criteria to make the most out of Account-Based Marketing (ABM) is to be in the B2B marketing space, have the need for high-value customers, and be able to implement lean marketing.

 What is ABM capable of achieving for a B2B organization?

-ITSMA has announced that ‘almost 85% of marketers measuring ROI say that ABM outperforms other marketing investments’.
-If you a goal-driven organization, you would relate to what we have to say.
+ITSMA has announced that ‘almost 85% of marketers measuring ROI say that ABM outperforms other marketing investments.
+If you are a goal-driven organization, you would relate to what we have to say.
 Here are some goals that could also be used as criteria to adopt ABM.

 - Increase existing ROI